Libraries Digital Program Division

 - Long-Term Digital Preservation.
 Working collaboratively with the Libraries Information Technology Office, LDPD is charged with developing systems, software and procedures for ensuring the long-term availability of digital content for which Columbia Libraries has responsibility.
 LDPD also participates in planning and implementation of the Academic Preservation Trust preservation repository.

 - Website Development.
-Providing technical, design, editorial, planning, training, and infrastructure support for the Libraries' web sites (LibraryWeb, StaffWeb (staff only), Behind the Scenes, Alumni/Friends Gateway), as well as Blog and Wiki (staff only) platforms.
+Providing technical, design, editorial, planning, training, and infrastructure support for the Libraries' web sites (LibraryWeb, StaffWeb (staff only), Behind the Scenes, as well as Blogs, Wikis (staff only), and externally hosted platforms.

 Key technology support areas include: